 - Does accounting receive the final state of the order?

 If the vendor mostly talks about onboarding, risk, compliance, and scorecards, it may be a good enterprise supplier-management system.
-It may not be the fastest way to fix SMB supplier operations.
+It may not be the fastest way to fix supplier operations.

 The honest recommendation